When you hear the word ‘quit,’ what do you think of?

-- Quitting means you are opting to lose.
+- Quitting means you have failed.

 - Quitting means you are not going to be successful.

 - Quitting means you lack perseverance.

 - Quitting means you are unclear about what you want.

 - Quitting means you waste all the effort you’ve put into the task.